seamusmc1989/angular4CRUDApp/README.md

 # angularBootBasicDemo
-angular4SpringBootBasic angular4 spring boot basic example with in-mem db, commandLineRunner, get, save and update example logic
+Angular4CRUDApp boilerplate code for bootstrap, in-mem db and CRUD n-tier architecture It has logic for commandlineRunner, get, save and update save/repository logic.

 To build this project.
 You must have maven configure and angular cli, rimraf, mkdirp and copyfiles installed